bacoords/blank-wp-theme/README.md

-# Custom Theme for LC Crossfit
+# Blank WP Theme

-based on Understrap
+based on Understrap - meant to be used with beaver builder